2024-learn/dns-deep-dive/README.md

       - Use Keywords that reflect your industry
       - Use localized keywords, if applicable.
 Like the name of the area or city you operate in
       - Try to keep it short; with less than ten characters
-      - Ensure it is easy to spell, pronouce, and remember
+      - Ensure it is easy to spell, pronounce, and remember
     - __Do Nots__
       - Try not to use hyphens, numbers or acronyms
   - Check if the chosen domain name is available.
   - Check if it is within your budget
   - Once you have registered your domain, then you own that name space.
 This means that you will not need to register any subdomains you might create later on.
   - A common strategy is to buy the same domain with multiple TLDs and point them all to a single one
-  - Buying misspellings of your domain name is the main way of combatting *typosquatting* or *URL hijacking*
+  - Buying mispellings of your domain name is the main way of combating *typosquatting* or *URL hijacking*
   - To check common domain names mispellings: <https://dnstwist.it/>
 - __Choosing a Registrar:__
   - Factors to take into consideration when choosing a registrar: